Skip to main content

 ┊ Key ┊ Value ┊

-┊ Aux/beta.kubernetes.io/os ┊ linux ┊
+┊ Aux/linbit.com/configured-interfaces ┊ ["default-ipv4"] ┊

-┊ Aux/kubernetes.io/arch ┊ amd64 ┊
+┊ Aux/linbit.com/last-applied ┊ ["Aux/linbit.com/configured-interfaces","Aux/topology/kubernetes.io/hostname","Aux/topology/linbit.com/hostname","Aux/topology/topology.kubernetes.io/zone"] ┊

-┊ Aux/kubernetes.io/hostname ┊ kube-0 ┊
+┊ Aux/topology/kubernetes.io/hostname ┊ kube-0 ┊

-┊ Aux/linbit.com/hostname ┊ kube-0 ┊
+┊ Aux/topology/linbit.com/hostname ┊ kube-0 ┊

-┊ Aux/zone ┊ a ┊
+┊ Aux/topology/topology.kubernetes.io/zone ┊ a ┊

-┊ CurStltConnName ┊ default ┊
+┊ CurStltConnName ┊ default-ipv4 ┊

 ┊ NodeUname ┊ kube-0 ┊